 - Elite athletes train with trainers outside of the soccer field and outside of the coaches, they seek out specialists that understand the muscles and how the muscles working effectively needs to happen.
 This is not your run of the mill personal trainer, this is not someone who coaches soccer and was a soccer player in college.
 This person requires an advanced degree to truly gain the most out of training.

 - They understand that developing this attribute of their training will lead to a decreased risk of injury.
-Sport specific training developed by physical therapists are 41% more likely to prevent injury than just a regular training program alone.
+Sport-specific training developed by physical therapists is 41% more likely to prevent injury than just a regular training program alone.

 - While it seems simple to say, think about the game that you are playing this is a very difficult task for most.
 Staying focused and not letting the mind slip for even a second is a skill that needs to be trained.

-- Elite soccer players will train this during practice, during sport specific training and during rest times.
-Training yourself to stay calm and focused will allow for you to stay focused throughout the entire game and make the intricate plays that need to be made.
+- Elite soccer players will train this during practice, during sport-specific training, and during rest times.
+Training yourself to stay calm and focused will allow you to stay focused throughout the entire game and make the intricate plays that need to be made.

 - Elite athletes understand better than anyone the importance of recovery.
 Novice athletes view recovery as sitting on the bench and just resting your legs.
 This couldn’t be further from the truth.

-- Recovery is foam rolling, stretching, walking, massages, proper nutrition, etc. The purpose is getting the garbage that accrued in the muscles out.
+- Recovery is foam rolling, stretching, walking, massages, proper nutrition, etc. The purpose is to get the garbage that accrued in the muscles out.